Skip to main content

 Black man installing solar panels on a roof

 The project ‘Social entrepreneurship at the grid edge’ explores how community groups can generate value through an energy system that is becoming more flexible and distributed.
 The project focuses specifically on demand side response and collective self-consumption opportunities.
+The project team has carried out a comparison of two national contexts; the Netherlands where there is regulatory support for community-led innovation and the UK where there is less support.

-Drawing on critical infrastructure studies and place-based entrepreneurship theory it provides an evidence base of how community groups are responding to such opportunities appearing ‘at the grid edge’ and co-produce a toolkit to support more community groups to engage with the energy system.
+Drawing on critical infrastructure studies and place-based entrepreneurship theory, this project explores how community groups are responding to such opportunities appearing ‘at the grid edge’ by co-creating new social and technological innovations in collaboration with other organisations such as local government and technology companies.

 Impact